Logs

 Summary

-• Task log: Stores real-time and historical task execution logs.
+- Task history: Stores real-time and historical task execution logs.
 Retention is configurable per template.

 Following these guidelines ensures you have proper visibility into Semaphore UI operations while controlling storage usage and log retention.